nengo/nengo.github.io/publications.rst

 Popular press
 =============

-Below are popular press articles that reference Nengo.
+Below are some of the popular press articles that reference Nengo.

 .. seealso::
    * `Articles referencing Spaun